WSWUP/agweather-qaqc/paper/paper.md

 * Evaluating station aridity through the visualization of both relative humidity and dew point depression plots, with the option to adjust relative humidity if required.
 * Creating archival charts and log files that record and flag how each variable was changed during the QAQC process.

 The [documentation](https://wswup.github.io/agweather-qaqc/) provides more detail on these features and includes a tutorial with usage examples.
-An environment.yml is included for installation and third-party package management.
+Both environment.yml and requirements.txt files are included for installation and third-party package management.

 # Selected Example

 Inaccuracies in measured incoming shortwave solar radiation (R~s~) are common due to pyranometer calibration drift, non-level baseplate, sensor degradation, and sensor obstructions or debris covering the sensor (e.g. accumulated dust or residue).

 ``agweather-qaqc`` can be used to visualize measurements of R~s~ with respect to theoretical clear-sky R~s~ (R~so~).
 A common use of ``agweather-qaqc`` is to perform corrections of measured R~s~.
-Corrections are performed by dividing the record into specified periods of time (e.g., 60 days), and comparing R~s~ measurements for specified periods against R~so~, which is a function of day of year, atmospheric water vapor, elevation, and latitude [@allen1996].
+Corrections are performed by dividing the record into specified periods of time (e.g., 60 days), and comparing R~s~ measurements for specified periods against R~so~, which is a function of day of year, atmospheric water vapor, elevation, and latitude [@allen1996; @allen2008].
 R~s~ should approach R~so~ when a cloud-free day occurs, and potentially slightly surpass it due to incident reflected R~s~ (e.g., distant cloud that doesn’t obstruct sunlight) [@asce-ewri2005].

 It is expected that a cloud-free day should occur with some regularity for areas with significant agriculture, especially in semi-arid and arid areas.
 In this example time series (\autoref{fig:fig2}), observed R~s~ from before July 2013 frequently approaches R~so~, and after this time period, R~s~ rarely approaches R~so~, especially during summer and winter months, indicating that the pyranometer is likely reporting inaccurate values and that observed data should be adjusted.